Egede, Enugu: Traditional society

 The traditional Egede political organization was based on a quasi-democratic republican system of government.
 This system of administration was like a consultative assembly of the common people governed and administered by a council of elders.
 In tight knit communities, this system guaranteed its citizens equality, as opposed to a feudalist system with a king ruling over subjects.
 Although title holders were respected because of their accomplishments and capabilities, they were never revered as kings, but often performed special functions given to them by such assemblies.

 Law starts with the Umunna, which is a male line of descent from a founding ancestor (who the line is sometimes named after) with groups of compounds containing closely related families headed by the eldest male member.
 Law matters are often settled through mediators while the banking system for loans and savings were used.
 The Umunna could be seen as the most formidable pillar among the people of Egede in the traditional era.

 A system of serfdom or slavery existed in Egede.
 According to Olaudah Equiano, serfs were not required to do more work than other members of the community, but were not permitted to eat with the free-born.
-It was against the backdrop of this early traces of serfdom that slave trade experience became feasibile in Africa.
+It was against the backdrop of this early traces of serfdom that slave trade experience became feasible in Africa.